databrickslabs/pylint-plugin/README.md

 approach ensures that the mock object behaves like the concrete class, allowing for more robust and maintainable unit tests.
 Moreover, reliance on `MagicMock` for testing leads to issues during refactoring, as updates to underlying implementations would necessitate changes across multiple unrelated unit tests.

+To disable this check on a specific line, add `# pylint: disable=obscure-mock` at the end of it.

 [[back to top](#pylint-plugin-for-databricks)]